Paul Weber Award

 - Supplement departmental efforts to sustain meaningful innovations in teaching and learning.

-One department will receive up to $30,000 annually.
+Each year one department will receive up to $30,000.
 This award is intended to provide genuine incentive for departments to review approaches to teaching at all levels.
 For those who do not win the award, constructive feedback about ways of improving instruction will be provided by the selection committee.
 All departments are eligible to apply, including those who have won a Paul Weber Award in the past.
 Starting with the 2013-2014 award cycle, awardees may not submit a new application for three years from the date of the award.

 In Fall 2009, the selection criteria and guidelines for the Paul Weber Awards were revised in response to feedback and recommendations from the 2009 Weber Selection Committee.
 Prior to that time, winning applications represented both prospective and retrospective projects.
 In this earlier format, the Paul Weber Award for Departmental Excellence was given as both a reward for ongoing excellence and as a grant for proposed teaching and learning enhancements.
 Beginning with the Spring 2010 awards cycle, the award was given solely to recognize the established and ongoing teaching excellence of departments and small units.
 This remains the primary objective of the award.